satori-com/mzbench/worker_templates/lua_empty/README.md

-# Example of worker for MZBench in Lua
+# Empty worker for MZBench in Lua

 Code contains metric declaration and one method `main` which reports these metrics.